JackKabel/jtb-translate/README.md

-# 🌍 JackTools - Translation Builder
+# 🌍 JackToolBox - Translate

 > **Advanced JSON Translation Tool** - A powerful, interactive command-line application for managing multilingual JSON files with style and efficiency.